ResidencyConsultingAbout

 WILL WORK BE SHOWN IN ANY EXHIBITIONS?

-This year this exhibition will be held at The Museum of sculpture and Architecture in Pietrasanta in conjunction with a conference.
+This year this exhibition will be held at duomo di San Cristaforo in Barga in conjunction with a conference.
 More details soon.

 HOW DO I GET THE WORK BACK HOME?